Inductive biases in deep learning models for weather prediction: Discussion

 \subsection{Concluding remarks}

-Deep learning for weather prediction (DLWP) is quickly establishing itself as a valuable paradigm for short-to-mid-range weather forecasting.
-State-of-the-art models are just beginning to outperform traditional methods and will likely continue to do so as they are scaled up and further refined.
-Here, we reviewed six impactful approaches that showcase the wide range of applicable methodology from the broader DL community and how these methods integrate weather-specific knowledge into their design.
-We believe that the presented template for discussing inductive biases and physics-informed design choices will be widely applicable beyond the models reviewed here.
-Although promising, the current crop of models are likely to be superseded by more accurate, efficient, and probabilistic forecasting models in the near future.
+We reviewed currently impactful approaches that showcase the wide range of applicable methodology from the broader DL community and how these methods integrate weather-specific knowledge into their design.
+The presented template for discussing design choices is widely applicable beyond the models reviewed here.
+Although promising, the current generation of models are likely to be superseded by more accurate, efficient, and probabilistic forecasting models in the near future.
 Especially in the face of anthropogenic climate change and the resulting increase in the likelihood and intensity of extreme weather events, it is critical that weather forecasting models are as skilful as they can be to decrease the consequent humanitarian, biological, and economic losses.